spring-attic/spring-net-integration/README.md

 spring-net-integration
 ======================

-A lightweigth Enterprise Integration Framework based on the principles of the Java based Spring Integration project.
+A leightweight Enterprise Integration Framework based on the principles of the Java based Spring Integration project.